 - Types of tools and materials you use

 - How to use software

 The list is endless when you put your mind to it.

 Now here’s the conundrum.
-If your blog is addressing others artists, your art sales will suffer.
+If your blog is addressing other artists, your art sales will suffer.
 Artists do not buy art as a rule.
-If you want to sell your art, your blogs must target art buyers who are interested in different things.
+If you want to sell your art, your blogs must target your art buyers, and they are interested in different things.

-Most buyers will be women, they are looking for gifts or home decor.
+Most buyers will be women, who are looking for gifts or home decor.
 Some will be collectors and any art that covers a collector’s hobby will attract customers.

 That leaves you with two options.
-You either sell your art on your own blog and craft a series of articles aimed specifically at art buyers or separate your art altogether and post them on different platforms.
+You either sell your art on your own blog and craft a series of articles aimed specifically at art buyers or separate your art altogether and post them on 3rd party platforms.

-There is a case for keeping everything in-house and serving both artists and potential buyers, mainly for your convenience and you don’t have to pay Etsy commissions, etc.
+There is a case for keeping everything in-house and serving both artists and potential buyers, mainly for your convenience and to avoid paying commissions.

 On the other hand, dividing a website and trying to serve two separate audiences can backfire.
 Ideally, a website should focus on one subject, with one targeted audience in mind.
 A website trying to please everyone can end up pleasing no one at all.

 Your blog serves a different purpose depending on who you are targeting.
 If you are trying to find new organic traffic and rank on Google your blogs must be about the things people are actually searching for.